 a gloved hand pulling liquid out a bottle into a syringe

-National Pathology Week is an annual event dedicated to raising awareness of the essential role pathology plays in healthcare and medical science.
-The campaign aims to shine a light on the impact of pathology on research, diagnosis and treatment.
+National Pathology Week is an annual event dedicated to raising awareness of the essential role pathology plays in healthcare and medical science, including the importance of quality assurance in laboratory medicine.
+This year, it takes place between 2 - 8 November 2026, and the campaign aims to shine a light on the impact of pathology on research, diagnosis, and treatment.
 In this article, we’ll discuss National Pathology Week in more depth, and highlight why it’s so important.

 What is Pathology, and Why is It Important?